 What Is Parvo?

-Parvo can stay alive in dog feces over 3 months from the time the dog had that particular bowel movement.
-It's even been suggested that it can survive up to 9 months.
+Even when your dog is just going to go potty, the Parvo that is in your dog's feces stays in the ground for a few months and even up to a year.
+Parvo is very durable against the elements.
+It can stay alive in dog feces for over three months from the time the dog had that particular bowel movement.
+It's even been suggested that it can survive up to nine months.

 Parvo has quite a high mortality rate, but it doesn't always come from the virus itself.
 Most deaths resulting from Parvo have been from dehydration.